akvo/akvo-flow-docs/docs/dashboard/4-data.rst

 Note: Only Admin level users have the Delete option available.
 This action permanently deletes the data record from the FLOW database and cannot be undone.

+.. _bulk_upload_data:

 Bulk upload data
 ----------------

-The bulk uploader gives you a way to upload data and photo files taken off the device in bulk when data have been collected offline due to limited connectivity circumstances in the field.
-The tool imports the selected device data zip and image jpeg files and stores them in the database with the appropriate survey.
+The bulk uploader gives you a way to upload data and photo files taken off the device in bulk when data has been collected offline due to limited connectivity in the field.
+The bulk uploader is situated on the 'Bulk Upload Data' subtab in the data tab.

  .. figure:: img/4-data_bulkupload.png
    :width: 600 px